stakater/Hestia/README.md

   Timestamp of the last failed job execution.

 - **watchedResources**:
-  Lists the resources (Deployments, StatefulSets, DeploymentConfigs, etc.) being watched by this Runner, including their name, namespace, kind, and readiness status.
+  Lists the resources (Deployments, StatefulSets, DaemonSets, and DeploymentConfigs) being watched by this Runner, including their name, namespace, kind, and readiness status.

 ### Example: Runner Status Output